2017/18 ICPA Federal Council

 Suzanne has worked on various committees both as member and office bearer and has also been the Social Co-ordinator for her large apartment complex to bring neighbours together for some fun times.

 Suzanne has been a strong supporter of ICPA for many years attending both state and federal conferences before recently joining the NT Lone Members Branch.
-Keen to further the cause of parity in education for remote and rural students, she decided to further her support for ICPA by accepting the challenge of this position.
+Keen to further the cause of parity in education for remote and rural students, she decided to further her support for ICPA by accepting the challenge of this position at the Alice Springs Federal Conference in 2017.

 In her spare time, she enjoys cooking, playing board games and trivia quizzes.
 She also enjoys the great outdoors through long drives across Australia, camping, sailing and fishing.